 - What channels you’ll use to communicate

-It’s also helpful to do a pre-mortem with workplace stakeholders to plan for any challenges that may arise once you send any communications out.
+It’s also helpful to do a test run with workplace stakeholders to plan for any challenges that may arise once you send any communications out.
 This will ensure your team can act fast, if needed, to address any questions or concerns people may have.

 Your company’s tech stack is crucial to providing employees a seamless workplace experience in a hybrid work model.
-According to Gartner, IT spending in companies will grow by 6.2% in 2021 alone.
+According to Gartner, IT spending in companies will reach $4.4 trillion in 2022 alone.

 To ensure you’re making the right investments, collaborate closely with your company’s HR and IT teams.
 HR should have insight into the kinds of tools that employees need to be productive while on-site, including communications apps and collaboration tools.
-IT will make sure people’s infrastructures can support the networking connections necessary for hybrid work.
-They’ll also help your company right-size its investments so you don’t accumulate tech debt as you finesse your hybrid workplace tech stack.
+IT will make sure the infrastructure can support different networking connections.
+They’ll also help your company invest sensibly so you don’t accumulate tech debt.

-When you’re adopting a new model of work, it can be easy to over-invest in workplace tech trends.
-By partnering with IT and HR, you can strike the right balance between adopting tools your employees are excited about and ensuring you don’t invest in unnecessary technologies that no one wants or needs.
+A key hybrid work model best practice is to invest in the right workplace tech trends.
+By partnering with your IT and HR teams, you can strike the right balance between adopting tools your employees are excited about and ensuring you don’t invest in unnecessary technologies that no one wants or needs.

 One of the biggest challenges companies face when creating an optimal hybrid work environment is how to make the most of their physical space.
 A poorly managed space can lead to inefficient working environments.
-Be it too empty or too crowded, it can demotivate employees to work on-site.
+Be it too empty or too crowded, it can demotivate employees from working on-site.

-- Assigned spaces – These are individual and personal spaces, such as desks, cubicles, and offices assigned to one employee to use on a permanent basis
+- Assigned spaces: These are individual and personal spaces, such as desks, cubicles, and offices assigned to one employee to use on a permanent basis

-- Informal meeting areas – This is where employees can meet casually and take breaks, like a shared table for lunches for example
+- Informal work areas: This is where employees can meet casually and take breaks, like a shared table for lunches for example

-5 – Find ways to delight remote and on-site employees
+4 – Find ways to delight and connect remote and on-site employees

-At the same time, the point of a hybrid work model is to allow employees the flexibility to work remotely some days.
+At the same time, the benefits of hybrid work is allowing employees the flexibility to work remotely some days.
 According to Gallup’s meta-analysis, hybrid and remote workers are more engaged in 2022, and engagement is higher for organizations that focus on culture.
-It’s important to keep them engaged with what’s going on in the workplace.
-Here are a few examples of things your team can try in order to accomplish that:
+It’s important to keep folks who are not onsite engaged with what’s going on in the workplace.
+Here are a few examples of things your team should do to foster culture and community:

 - Organize workplace activities that include remote employees.
-For example, you can have a virtual karaoke contest, external guest speaker, or casual happy hours
+For example, you can have a virtual karaoke contest, external guest speakers, or casual happy hours.

-- To delight on-site employees, try adding drink stations throughout the workplace so employees can help themselves to coffee and tea.
-This will also help spark interactions between employees who may not work together on a regular basis
+- To delight on-site employees, try adding drink and snack stations throughout the workplace so employees can help themselves.
+This will also help spark interactions between employees who may not work together on a regular basis.

 These may seem like small actions, but together they help build a people-centric workplace experience.
 And that’s key to getting people engaged with what’s going on in the workplace and excited about coming in to work.

 As a workplace leader, it’s your job to ensure that workplace communications, technologies, space management, and experience all operate smoothly.
-By following these hybrid work best practices, you’ll build a place that meets your people’s needs for flexibility and is a space they’re compelled to visit, work, and be a part of.
+By following these hybrid work best practices, you’ll build a workplace that boosts people’s belonging, productivity, and collaboration and is a space they’re compelled to visit, work, and be a part of.

 Want to learn more about how to help your employees thrive in a hybrid work model?
 Download our ebook, How to identify and solve hybrid work challenges.